opdavies/oliverdavies.uk/source/_posts/2010-07-01-change-content-type-sql.md

   - posts
 slug: change-content-type-multiple-nodes-using-sql
 tags:
+  - drupal-planet
-  - Drupal Planet
+  - drupal-6
-  - Drupal 6
+  - drupal
-  - SQL
+  - sql
-  - Sequel Pro
+  - sequel-pro
-  - Database
+  - database
-  - Content Types
+  - content-types
 ---
 In this post, I will be changing values within my Drupal 6 site's database to quickly change the content type of multiple nodes.
 I will be using a test development site with the core Blog module installed, and converting Blog posts to a custom content type called 'News article'.